Principles for Deciding

 [76] See, e.g., the Magill decision, Radio Telefis Eireann (RTE) and Independent Television Publications Ltd. (ITP) v.
 Commission of the European Communities, E.C.J., Joined Cases C-241/91 P and C-242/91 P, April 6, 1995, paras.
 47-58 and 90-101, ECLI:EU:C:1995:98.
 The European Court of Justice here confirmed that television stations, dominating a specific marketplace, had to license a television-guide service to publish their program listings on reasonable terms.

-[76] For another analysis, see Tun-Jen Chiang, Trolls and Orphans, Boston University Law Review, vol. 96 (2016), 691, esp.
-708. Arguably, estoppel or another equitable defense could preclude at least injunctive relief against posting works online that copyright holders have otherwise left unavailable to the public, for example, by taking “back-listed” works off the market.
+[77] For another analysis, see Tun-Jen Chiang, Trolls and Orphans, Boston University Law Review, vol. 96 (2016), 691, esp.
+708. Arguably, estoppel or another such defense could preclude at least injunctive relief against posting works online that copyright holders have left unavailable, for example, by taking “back-listed” works off the market.

 [80] For another analysis, see Alexander Peukert, Transnational Intellectual Property Governance on the Internet, in The Law of Global Digitality, eds.
 Matthias Kettemann, Alexander Peukert, and Indra Spiecker gen. Döhmann (Routledge, 2022), 50.

-[80] See, e.g., Stevens v.
+[81] See, e.g., Stevens v.
 K.K.
 Sony Computer Entertainment, [2005] HCA 58, paras.
 45-47.
 The Australian High Court here refused to bar the circumvention of technical measures that prevented users from changing how they played computer games.
-The court sought “to avoid” extending “the copyright monopoly rather than match it,” especially given the “penal character” of the statutory regime, which was later amended.
+The court sought “to avoid” extending “the copyright monopoly rather than match it,” especially given the “penal character” of the current statutory regime.

-[81] For sample analyses of pertinent media and market shifts, see Stefan Larsson, et al., Law, Norms, Piracy and Online Anonymity – Practices of de-identification in the global file sharing community, Journal of Research in Interactive Marketing, vol. 6, no. 4 (2012), 260; Jonathan M. Barnett, The Costs of Free: Commoditization, Bundling and Concentration, Journal of Institutional Economics, vol. 14 (2018), 1097.
+[82] For sample analyses, see Stefan Larsson, et al., Law, Norms, Piracy and Online Anonymity – Practices of de-identification in the global file sharing community, Journal of Research in Interactive Marketing, vol. 6, no. 4 (2012), 260; Jonathan M. Barnett, The Costs of Free: Commoditization, Bundling and Concentration, Journal of Institutional Economics, vol. 14 (2018), 1097.

 [85] For critical analysis, see Guido Westkamp, Two Constitutional Cultures: Technological Enforcement and User Creativity: The Impending Collapse of the EU Copyright Regime?, International Review of Intellectual Property, and Competition Law [I.I.C.], vol. 53 (2022), 62.

-[86] For critical analyses, see Annemarie Bridy, Copyright’s Digital Deputies: DMCA-Plus Enforcement by Internet Intermediaries, in Research Handbook on Electronic Commerce Law, ed.
+[86] For analyses of U.S. and European regimes, see Annemarie Bridy, Copyright’s Digital Deputies: DMCA-Plus Enforcement by Internet Intermediaries, in Research Handbook on Electronic Commerce Law, ed.
 John A. Rothchild (Edward Elgar, 2016), 185; João Pedro Quintais, et al., Copyright Content Moderation in the European Union: State of the Art, Ways Forward and Policy Recommendations, International Review of Industrial Property and Copyright Law [I.I.C.], vol. 55 (2024), 157.

-[87] For analyses in copyright contexts, see Jonathan Griffiths, Criminal Liability for Intellectual Property Infringement in Europe: The Role of Fundamental Rights, in Criminal Enforcement of Intellectual Property, ed.
+[87] For analyses, see Jonathan Griffiths, Criminal Liability for Intellectual Property Infringement in Europe: The Role of Fundamental Rights, in Criminal Enforcement of Intellectual Property, ed.
 Christophe Geiger (Edward Elgar, 2012), 191; Laura Tammenlehto, Copyright and Trademark Crimes in the Nordic Countries: Analysis from the Perspective of the Principle of Legality, Bergen Journal of Criminal Law and Criminal Justice, vol. 8 (2020), 18.

-[88] But punitive provisions all too often vary opportunistically in laws of intellectual property.
-For another analysis, see Irina D. Manta, Explaining Criminal Sanctions in Intellectual Property Law, Journal of Law & Innovation, vol. 1 (2019), 16.
+[88] But punitive provisions often vary opportunistically in laws of intellectual property.
+See Irina D. Manta, Explaining Criminal Sanctions in Intellectual Property Law, Journal of Law & Innovation, vol. 1 (2019), 16.

 [89] Under our eighth principle, we broached conflicts of laws applicable to transfers of copyrights that are effective in different countries.
 For analysis of “pan-E.U.” rights, these arguably muddling conflicts and transfer issues, see Mireille M. M. van Eechoud, Territoriality and the Quest for a Unitary Copyright Title, International Review of Industrial Property and Copyright Law [I.I.C.], vol. 55 (2024), 66, esp.
 70-76.

-[90] Under our sixth principle, overriding laws assuring basic interests, as in privacy, free expression, or open information, may come to bear on enforcing copyright laws in cross-border cases.
-How to resolve tensions arising between such higher laws, on the one hand, and applicable copyright laws in conflict, on the other hand?
+[90] Under our sixth principle, overriding laws assuring basic interests in privacy, free expression, or open information may come to bear on enforcing copyright laws in cross-border cases.
+How to resolve tensions arising between such higher laws, on the one hand, and applicable copyright laws in conflict, on the other?
 For analysis, see Paul Edward Geller, The Celestial Jam Session: Creative Sharing Online Caught in Conflicts of Copyright Laws, European Intellectual Property Review [E.I.P.R.], vol. 37 (2015), 490.

 [91] For further analysis of sorting out such conflicts of laws, see Paul Edward Geller, International Copyright: The Introduction, §§ 1[3][c] and 3[1], in International Copyright Law and Practice, ed.
 Lionel Bently (LexisNexis, 2018).

-[92] Our hypothetical here varies the scene in Diva, the film Jean-Jacques Beineix directed (1981), in which a “bootleg” recording is made of the performance of an operatic aria.
+[92] Our hypothetical here varies the scene in Diva, the film Jean-Jacques Beineix directed (1981).
+In the film, a “bootleg” recording is made of the live performance of an operatic aria but only to be played privately.
+Our case of the mime differs in that it has the work at issue released to the public, even across borders, triggering foreign laws.

 [93] See U.S. Copyright Act, 17 U.S. Code §§ 101 and 102(a) (Dec.
 2022).
 The definition here calls for an “embodiment” which, made “by or under the authority of the author,” can be “communicated for a period of more than transitory duration.”

 [94] See, e.g., London Film Productions Ltd. v.
 Intercontinental Communications, Inc., 580 F. Supp.
 47 (S.D.N.Y.
 1984); Levitin v.
 Sony Music Entertainment, 101 F. Supp.
 3d 376 (S.D.N.Y.
 2015).
-In the prior case, at a time when the United States did not yet belong to the Berne Union, a U.S. trial court took jurisdiction over a suit for infringement abroad and, invoking Berne provisions, contemplated applying foreign copyright laws to such infringement.
-In the later case, while local uses were licensed, the U.S. trial court took on a suit to apply foreign copyright laws to infringement abroad.
+In the earlier case, at a time when the United States did not belong to the Berne Union, a U.S. trial court took jurisdiction over a suit for infringement abroad and, invoking Berne provisions, contemplated applying foreign copyright laws to such infringement.
+In the later case, with local uses licensed, the U.S. trial court took on a suit to apply foreign copyright laws to infringement abroad.

 [95] Forum-shopping has dubious mixes of reasons.
 Courts may vary, inter alia, in taking jurisdiction, in resolving conflicts of laws, and in granting relief.
 For example, some judges might hesitate to issue orders calling for enforcement abroad, and U.S. juries may assess awards.
 For critical analysis of “territoriality” here, see Paul Edward Geller, International Intellectual Property, Conflicts of Laws, and Internet Remedies, Journal of Intellectual Property Rights (NISCAIR), vol. 10 (2005), 133.
 For guidelines for lawyers, see Paul Edward Geller, How to Practice Copyright Law Internationally in Perplexing Times, Journal of the Copyright Society of the USA, vol. 60 (2013), 167, esp.
 182-99; Marketa Trimble, The Territorial Discrepancy Between Intellectual Property Rights Infringement Claims and Remedies, Lewis & Clark Law Review, vol. 23 (2019), 501.